 Can I bring alcohol (or drinks)?

 Not if you are sailing on a public sail.
 We sell beer, wine and soda on public sails.
-Beer and wine are $4.
+Beer and wine are $5.
 Soda is $2.
-Bottled water is complementary.
+Bottled water is $1.

-Red Witch only cancels sails if weather is inclement at the sole discretion of the captain.
-Call our office to reschedule should a sail be cancelled; note that we seldom cancel sails.
+Red Witch II only cancels sails if the weather is inclement at the sole discretion of the captain.
+Call our office to reschedule should a sail be canceled; note that we seldom cancel sails.